collocations.org

 He pursed his lips in a silent whistle.

-VERB + WHISTLE
+VERB + whistle

-give, let out | hear
+give, let out

-with a ~
+with a whistle

 The train entered the tunnel with a shrill whistle.

-~ of
+whistle of

 She gave a low whistle of admiration.